gj19866/sc_res/Notes/Lloyds_Bible.md

 4.4) With $u = \underline{j}$:

 N.B.
-This kernel is of type `ADVectorKernelValue`, and hence is automaticly multiplied by the test function:
+This kernel is of type `ADVectorKernelValue`, and hence is automatically multiplied by the test function:
 ```
 (((_u[_qp]) + (_grad_Phi[_qp]) - (_Psi_Re[_qp] * _grad_Psi_Im[_qp]) + (_Psi_Im[_qp] * _grad_Psi_Re[_qp])) )
 ```